7 suspected rebels, 1 Indian soldier killed in Kashmir

-SRINAGAR, India (AP) - Seven suspected rebels and an Indian army soldier were killed in two gunbattles in Indian-administered Kashmir in the last 24 hours, officials said Saturday.
+SRINAGAR, India (AP) - Seven suspected rebels and an army soldier were killed in two gunbattles in Indian-administered Kashmir in the last 24 hours, the Indian army said Saturday.

-Three militants and a soldier died early Saturday after troops and police launched a search operation in a village in southern Pulwama district, said Col. Rajesh Kalia, an Indian army spokesperson.
-He said troops recovered an assault rifle and two pistols from the slain militants.
+Three militants and a soldier died early Saturday after troops and police launched a search operation in a village in southern Pulwama district, Col. Rajesh Kalia, an Indian army spokesman, said.

+Kalia said troops recovered an assault rifle and two pistols from the slain militants.

 On Friday, joint teams of army, paramilitary and police forces cordoned off a village in southern Shopian district following a tip that militants were hiding there, leading to an exchange of fire, police said.